mebius01/management-cockpit-crm/README.md

 - **Overlapping Periods Error**: This is prevented by the database exclusion constraints, but if it occurs, it indicates a logic error in the application code that tried to create an invalid state.
 - **Poor Performance**: Use `EXPLAIN ANALYZE` on your query to ensure the correct covering indexes are being used.
-- **Authentication Issues**: Ensure you have a valid token in the Authorization header for write operations.
+- **Authentication Issues**: Ensure you have a valid DRF token in the Authorization header for write operations.
-- **Missing Data**: Run `python manage.py loaddata entity/fixtures/*.json` to load sample data including test users.
+- **Missing Data**: Run `make dev-fixtures` or `python manage.py loaddata entity/fixtures/*.json` to load sample data including test users.
+- **Ping**: Use `GET /ping/` endpoint to verify application status and get detailed system information.

 ### Known Limitations